-(Advanced, Sonar View and Down Imaging[TM] View only) Settings: Various, Default = Off
+(Advanced, Sonar View and Down Imaging[TM] View only) Settings: Various.
+Default = Off

-Select Readouts sets the information to display in each of the 6 fixed-position data windows arranged around the left and bottom edges of the Sonar View screen.
+Select Readouts sets the information to display in each of the 5 fixed-position data windows arranged around the left and bottom edges of the Sonar View screen.
 To leave the data window blank, select Off.
 See Views to change the Select Readouts.

-Data windows can display readouts from connected equipment such as GPS Receiver or the Temp/Speed accessory (optional-purchase required).
+Data windows can display readouts from supported accessories such as Temp/Speed.
 Each data window can be empty or contain one of the following information categories:

 - Course

 - Navigation

 - Position

 - Speed

-- TTG (Time to Go to the next Waypoint)

-- Time
+- Temperature

 - Time + Date

-- Timer

 - Triplog

 - Voltage

+- Time

+- Timer